bluurryy/cargo-insert-docs/docs/cli.md

       --bin [<NAME>]  Document only the specified binary

 Compilation Options:
       --toolchain <TOOLCHAIN>   Which rustup toolchain to use when invoking rustdoc. [default: nightly] --target <TRIPLE>         Target triple to document
+      --target-dir <DIRECTORY>  Directory for all generated artifacts

 Manifest Options:
       --manifest-path <PATH>  Path to Cargo.toml